 - Request erasure of your personal data.

 - Object to processing of your personal data.

 - Request restriction of processing your personal data.

 If you wish to exercise any of the rights set out above, please contact the General Manager.
 As a security measure we may need to contact you to request specific information to assist us confirm your identity and ensure your right to access your personal data.

 We will try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-8.1 Visitors understand and agree that when they log on to CFA’s Website, some information is stored on their computer known as cookies.
-This procedure allows CFA to effect some tailor-made changes on its Website which will make visitors’ browser faster when re-entering CFA’s Website.
+8.1 Visitors understand and agree that when they log on to CYFA’s Website, some information is stored on their computer known as cookies.
+This procedure allows CYFA to effect some tailor-made changes on its Website which will make visitors’ browser faster when re-entering CYFA’s Website.

 Changes to the Terms and Conditions Policy

-9.1 In the event where CFA wishes to change or amend the Terms and Conditions Policy of this Website, it will replace this page with an updated version.
-Therefore, it is the visitor’s responsibility to read tactically this page in order to keep her/himself updated on CFA’s Terms and Conditions Policy.
+9.1 In the event where CYFA wishes to change or amend the Terms and Conditions Policy of this Website, it will replace this page with an updated version.
+Therefore, it is the visitor’s responsibility to read tactically this page in order to keep her/himself updated on CYFA’s Terms and Conditions Policy.